jecombe/NFTGuessr/README.md

 ### 9.1 createGpsOwner

-Creates one or more NFTs with taxes only for the owner.
+Creates one or more NFTs with taxes only for the owner smart contract (tax set on 0)

 ```solidity
 function createGpsOwner(bytes[] calldata data, uint256[] calldata feesData) external onlyOwner {